 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health, and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming King's Furlong Infant School will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named King's Furlong Infant School and Nursery will be admitted.
 Where possible such children will be admitted within the PAN.